TEDx Posters of b/w portraits

 • November 1-30: Submit your admissions application to the University

-• Early October to March 2: Complete your Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA) online.
-It is important that you submit your application before March 2 each year for priority aid consideration.
+• December to March 2 (extended to May 2 for 2024-25): Complete your Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA) online.
+You must submit your application by the priority deadline each year for maximum aid consideration.
 Be sure to also list UC Davis school code 001313.

 • If you filed a FAFSA, you will receive a Student Aid Report (SAR) from the federal processor.
-To check the status of your application, visit FAFSAIf you do not receive an email confirmation, you may not have successfully completed the application.
+To check the status of your application, visit FAFSA.
+If you do not receive an email confirmation, you may not have completed the application.

 • If you filed a CADAA, you will need to log in to CADAA to view your SAR or to check the status of your application.

-• All students should also apply for Cal Grant by submitting a GPA Verification Form to the California Student Aid Commission before March 2.
+• All students should also apply for a Cal Grant by submitting a GPA Verification Form to the California Student Aid Commission before March 4.
 More information about GPA verification is available on our applying for aid page, or through your high school, community college, or financial aid office.

 • Mid-March to April: If admitted to UC Davis, you will be able to log in to MyAwards to review your aid and requirements.